jeroentempels/BlockAndRollSolver/README.md

 (2,0) (2,1) (2,2)

 The next four booleans indicate the walls of the block.
-The order of wall is NORTH, EAST, SOUTH, WEST.
+The order of the walls is NORTH, EAST, SOUTH, WEST.

 ```java
 builder.addBlock(0, 0, true, true, false, true);